 Click below to watch a video about our program!

 The Craft Beer Trade Certificate is split in to four courses.
 Each course is ten weeks long.
-Students should plan on starting in the fall; exceptions may be made based on the applicant’s skills and knowledge level.
+Students should plan on starting in the fall (late September) and finish in the spring (mid June); exceptions may be made based on the applicant’s skills and knowledge level.

 Merchandising Management for Micro Brewing: